engrit-illinois/org-shared-mecm-deployments/README.md

 1. Download `New-CMOrgModelDeploymentCollection.psm1`
 2. Import the file as a module: `Import-Module c:\path\to\New-CMOrgModelDeploymentCollection.psm1`
+3. Make sure to distribute the app to your DPs/DP group first.
-3. Run it, e.g.: `New-CMOrgModelDeploymentCollection -App "Slack - Latest"`
+4. Run it, e.g.: `New-CMOrgModelDeploymentCollection -App "Slack - Latest"`
-4. Take note of the output logged to the console.
+5. Take note of the output logged to the console.

 ### Parameters